tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

           +--rw name?                     string
           +--ro oper-status?              te-types:te-oper-status
 ~~~~
-{: #admin-oper-state-tree title="Generic Topology with admin and operational state"}
+{:#admin-oper-state-tree title="Generic Topology with admin and operational state"}

-   The TE topology data model profile shown in {{admin-oper-state-tree}} is applicable to
-   any technology (TE or non-TE) that requires management of the
-   administrative and operational state and administrative names for
-   nodes, termination points and links.

-{: #overlay-underlay}

-## Overlay and Underlay non-TE Topologies
+## Overlay and Underlay Topologies {#overlay-underlay}

-   The TE Topology model supports the management of overlay/underlay
+The following profile of the Topology YANG data model, defined in {{!RFC8795}}, can be used
-   relationship for nodes and links, as described in section 5.8 of
+to manage the overlay/underlay relationships for nodes and links, as described in section 5.8 of
-   {{!RFC8795}}.
-This solution is generic and does not require the network
-   to be a TE network.

-   The following TE topology data model profile can be used to manage
-   overlay/underlay network data:
+{{!RFC8795}}:

 ~~~~
    module: ietf-te-topology